Yokumii/web-coding-agent/README.md

 ```

 The original `sample_id` and the bench-positional `app_id` are both recorded in `bench_input/<app_id>.json._meta` for traceability.

+In a concurrent run, `logs/harness_<sample_id>.log` remains per-sample, so interleaved worker output is still easy to inspect after the run.

 ### How the verdict is computed